ShortestPathLab/posthoc/blog/2023-09-22-changelog/index.md

 npm start
 ```

-Then, as prompted, add the server's URL as a **Socket.io** connection in Waypoint.
+Then, as prompted, add the server's URL as a **Socket.io** connection in Posthoc.

 ### Known Issues

 #### Freeze on Large Search Traces

-Waypoint may freeze when the search trace contains too many steps.
+Posthoc may freeze when the search trace contains too many steps.
 This is due to the inefficient way the path is currently calculated.

 #### Cannot Choose Source and Destination Nodes for Queries on Network Maps